dragonflydb/documentation/docs/integrations/bullmq.md

 **However, it is very important to note that running Dragonfly with `--default_lua_flags=allow-undeclared-keys` locks the entire data store for each Lua script execution and slows things down considerably.**
-Thus, we suggest following the [Advanced & Optimized Configurations](#advanced--optimized-configurations) section below to completely avoid the `allow-undeclared-keys` flag and achieve superior performance for your BullMQ application.
+Thus, we suggest following the [Using Hashtags & Optimized Configurations](#using-hashtags--optimized-configurations) section below to completely avoid the `allow-undeclared-keys` flag and achieve superior performance for your BullMQ application.

-## Advanced & Optimized Configurations
+## Using Hashtags & Optimized Configurations

 To utilize Dragonfly's multi-threaded capability and achieve superior performance for your application, we introduce a mode that enables locks on hashtags instead of individual keys.
 In this mode, each BullMQ queue will be exclusively owned by a single thread, and accessing multiple queues could be done in parallel.